edgedb/edgedb/docs/reference/edgeql/with.rst

 .. _ref_eql_statements_with:

-WITH block
+With block
 ==========

 :index: alias module

-.. eql:keyword:: WITH
+.. eql:keyword:: with

-    The ``WITH`` block in EdgeQL is used to define aliases.
+    The ``with`` block in EdgeQL is used to define aliases.

     The expression aliases are evaluated in the lexical scope they appear in, not the scope where their alias is used.
 This means that refactoring